Transforming Studio Portraits into Iconic, Period Masterworks

 A Portrait That Becomes a Story

 These images are not meant to imitate celebrities or recreate famous photographs verbatim.
-Instead, they allow you to step into the visual language of an era:
+Instead, they allow you to step into the visual language of an era or a particular setting:

 The elegance of couture